scopplestone/testing/docs/userguide/features-and-models/BC-particle-solver.md

     Part-Boundary2-TemperatureGradientStart=(/0.,0.,0./)
     Part-Boundary2-TemperatureGradientEnd=(/0.,0.,1./)

 Between these two points the temperature will be interpolated, where the start vector corresponds to the first wall temperature, whereas the end vector to the second wall temperature.
 Beyond these position values, the first and second temperature will be used as the constant wall temperature, respectively.

 ### Radiative equilibrium

 Another option is to adapt the wall temperature based on the heat flux assuming that the wall is in radiative equilibrium.
 The temperature is then calculated from

 $$ q_w = \varepsilon \sigma T_w^4,$$

-where $\varepsilon$ is the radiative emissivity of the wall (default = 1) and $\sigma = \SI{5.67E-8}{\watt\per\square\meter\per\kelvin\tothe{4}}$ is the Stefan-Boltzmann constant.
+where $\varepsilon$ is the radiative emissivity of the wall (default = 1) and
+$\sigma = \SI{5.67E-8}{\watt\per\square\meter\per\kelvin\tothe{4}}$ is the Stefan-Boltzmann constant.
 The adaptive boundary is enabled by

     Part-AdaptWallTemp = T
     Part-Boundary1-UseAdaptedWallTemp = T
     Part-Boundary1-RadiativeEmissivity = 0.8

 If provided, the wall temperature will be adapted during the next output of macroscopic variables, where the heat flux calculated during the preceding sampling period is utilized to determine the side-local temperature.
 The temperature is included in the `State` file and thus available during a restart of the simulation.
-The surface output (in `DSMCSurfState`) will additionally include the temperature distribution in the `Wall_Temperature` variable (see Section \ref{sec:visu_flowfield}).
+The surface output (in `DSMCSurfState`) will additionally include the temperature distribution in the `Wall_Temperature` variable (see Section {ref}`sec:sampled-flow-field-and-surface-variables`).
 To continue the simulation without further adapting the temperature, the first flag has to be disabled (`Part-AdaptWallTemp = F`).
 It should be noted that the the adaptation should be performed multiple times to achieve a converged temperature distribution.

 ## Rotational Periodicity

 The rotational periodic boundary condition can be used in order to reduce the computational effort in case of an existing rotational periodicity.
 In contrast to symmetric boundary conditions, a macroscopic flow velocity in azimuthal direction can be simulated (e.g. circular flow around a rotating cylinder).
 Exactly two corresponding boundaries must be defined by setting `rot_periodic` as BC condition and the rotation direction for each BCs.

     Part-Boundary1-SourceName=BC_Rot_Peri_plus
     Part-Boundary1-Condition=rot_periodic